Skip to main content

 Uji (Porridge Drink)

-Thin porridge drink made from millet, maize, or other grains.
-Often consumed for breakfast.
+A thin, drinkable porridge made from millet, maize, or other grains.
+Mostly a breakfast thing.

 porridgeHot